maurandco/contract/maurer-labs-consulting-contract.md

 \- [JOB DESCRIPTION AND SCOPE]

-For the total price of ​[RATE] as outlined in our previous correspondence.
-We will charge a rush rate for urgent and undiscussed changes with less than 24 hours notice or during irregular business hours, for a total price of [RUSH RATE].
+For the total price of ​[RATE] per hour as outlined in our previous correspondence.
+In the event that you require urgent work without 24 hours notice or during irregular business hours, we reserve the right to charge a rush rate for a total price of [RUSH RATE] per hour pending our availability.
+We will require written agreement from you before performing any work under the rush rate.

 Of course it's a little more complicated, but we'll get to that.

 ### What do both parties agree to?

 You:​ You have the authority to enter into this contract on behalf of yourself, your company, or your organization.
 You will give us the assets and information we tell you we need to complete the project.
 You will do this when we ask and provide it in the formats we ask for.
 You will review our work, provide feedback, and give approval in a timely manner too.
 Deadlines work two ways, so you'll also be bound by dates we set together.
 You also agree to stick to the payment schedule set out at the end of this contract.

 Us:​ We have the experience and ability to do everything we have agreed with you and we'll do it all in a professional and timely manner.
 We will endeavor to meet every deadline that's set and will maintain the confidentiality of everything you give us.
+We will not exceed previously agreed upon hours detailed in the estimates without written approval from you.

 ## GETTING DOWN TO THE NITTY GRITTY